santiagosastre95-create/KcsA-HeavyMetals/README.md

 > *Heavy metal directly blocks potassium channels:
 > An experimental and theoretical approach*
-> Journal of Chemical Information and Modeling (submitted)
+> Journal of Chemical Information and Modeling (accepted)

 ---